-(Note: Report was provided to the Commission July 2009, and is available at www.sbafla.com/ methodology/pdf/2009/Inquiries%20Report%20July%202009.pdf.)
+(Note: Report was provided to the Commission July 2009, and is available at www.sbafla.com /method/portals/methodology/CommissionInquiries/200907_InquiriesReportJuly2009.pdf.)

-How do modeling organizations look at storm surge in different areas?
+How are modeling organizations modeling storm surge?
 Should there be a storm surge standard similar to the demand surge standard?

+Vulnerability Model Development for Mitigation Features

+Explore the use of a physical/engineering based approach to vulnerability model development for application of mitigation features.

 Previous Inquiries or Investigations